-'Guy's a little focus?'
-Robin said, 'we don't want them sneaking by us.'
+'Guys, please, a little focus?'
+Robin said, 'We don't want them sneaking by us.'

 The team was silent for a few minutes.

 'So how do we know the right villain will show up?'
-Kid Flash asked, 'No offense Rob, but Gothem's got a lot of villains who might be interested in stealing diamonds.'
+Kid Flash asked, 'No offense Rob, but Gotham's got a lot of villains who might be interested in stealing diamonds.'

 'None taken,' Robin answered, 'Batman and I have been rounding up the villains most likely to interfere, so we shouldn't have too much of a problem.'